JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-05-06-biolordresolve_rxnorm_augmented_en.md

 This model maps clinical entities and concepts (like drugs/ingredients) to RxNorm codes using `mpnet_embeddings_biolord_2023_c` embeddings.
 It trained on the augmented version of the dataset used in previous RxNorm resolver models.
 Additionally, this model returns concept classes of the drugs in the `all_k_aux_labels` column.

+**NOTE**: This model can be used with spark v3.4.0 and above versions.

 ## Predicted Entities

 `RxNorm Codes`, `Concept Classes`